Matthias Verreth

-Matthias Verreth (born 20 February 1998) is a Belgian professional footballer who plays as a winger for Italian club Bari.
+Matthias Verreth (born 20 February 1998) is a Belgian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Dinamo București.

-Career
+Club career

 Verreth made his professional debut as Jong PSV player in the second division on 26 February 2016 against Achilles '29.
 He played the full game.
 On 27 October 2018, Verreth made his debut in PSV's first team.

-On 23 July 2019 he returned to Belgium, signing a 3-year contract with Waasland-Beveren.
+On 23 July 2019, he returned to Belgium, signing a 3-year contract with Waasland-Beveren.
 On 1 February 2021, Verreth joined Danish 1st Division club Kolding IF on loan for the rest of the season.

 On 9 January 2022, Verreth signed with FC Eindhoven back in the Netherlands until the end of the season.

 On 2 July 2022, he joined fellow Eerste Divisie club Willem II on a two-year deal.

 On 24 June 2024, Willem II announced that they had reached an agreement for the permanent transfer of Verreth to Serie B side Brescia.
 The deal was made official on 1 July, as the player signed a two-year contract with the Italian club.

 On 16 July 2025, Verreth moved to Bari on a three-year contract.